 The accumulated net earnings for all parts of the combined accounting entity will accrue to retained earnings.
 This presents a good indication of the earning capacity and quality of management for the combined entity as a whole.
 But it does not provide a measure of the relative profitability for each of the parts.
 Since the profitability of the farm is usually the greatest concern when making decisions regarding the entity, it would be desirable to sub-divide retained earnings on the balance sheet into farm and non-farm sub-categories.
-The FFSC has recommended that financial ratios use farm data only.
+The FFSC has recommended that financial ratios use farm

+4 For further information, see OSU Extension Fact Sheet AGEC-937, Consolidated Financial Statements. data only.
 For many entities, the financial ratios may provide adequate information about the farm, making a separation on the balance sheet unnecessary.